kwisatzheadache/simple_neural_net/README.md

 give it a whirl.
 I'm not working on ch.
 6.6 - phenotype matching.
 It's much harder than the genotype part.
 I will post executables when they're available.

+Update 4/10 - Chapter 6.6 is done.
+The mix test now constructs a genotype and a corresponding phenotype.
+It runs quickly, doesn't look like it's doing much because it doesn't have a training algorithm yet.
+I also need to do docs.
+#